haphucc/smart_room_for_pet_ESP32/README.md

 # The program is written according to 2 frameworks
 1. Arduino - Blynk
-2. Micropython - MQTTT Node-RED
+2. Micropython - MQTT Node-RED

 # Interface of system
 1. Pet IoT with Blynk